MicrosoftDocs/powerapps-docs/powerapps-docs/user/modern-fluent-design.md

 # Modern, refreshed look for model-driven apps

 Model-driven apps have a modern, refreshed look when the **Try the new look** feature has been [turned on by end users](modern-fluent-design.md#turn-on-the-new-look).
 This new look provides updated styling including fonts, colors, borders, shadows, and more that align to the latest [Microsoft Fluent design system](https://react.fluentui.dev/?path=/docs/concepts-introduction--page).
 The updated look makes model-driven apps easier to use so that users can accomplish their goals quickly and efficiently.

-Learn more about this process in [Preview to general availability rollout](modern-fluent-design.md#preview-to-general-availability-rollout).

 The Fluent design system provides consistency, quality, and Microsoft-wide platform coherence.
 It also provides a solid foundation for extensibility and allows support for dark mode in the future.

+The modern, refreshed look on by default rollout will feature a slower schedule than other features.
+Learn more about this process in [Managing on by default general availability rollout](managing-on-by-default-general-availability-rollout).

 ## What's included with the modern, refreshed look